Funko Pop Box Condition Grading Guide

 Even factory-fresh boxes have microscopic imperfections

-Highest Possible:9 is the maximum grade achievable
+Highest Possible:9 should be the maximum grade achievable

 Grade 9 Funko Pop Box9